Telemedicine Software Guide: Development, Cost, and Benefits

 Types of telehealth software

 How to make a telemedicine app?
 Despite the type of healthcare solutions you choose, all the telehealth platforms include both the patient's and the doctor's sides.
 Below you find what features are required depending on the role.

 Telemedicine Software Features for Patients

-First place — sign-in feature.
 Since telemedicine applications store a lot of sensitive information, the registration process should meet EHR integration norms and allow document uploads.
-Patients can register via email, mobile phone, or use third-party services, like Facebook.
-It’s vital to consider two-step authentication via SMS or email to guarantee data security.
-Besides, it’s crucial to encompass data privacy agreements available on the main screen.
+To complete the registration two-clicks easy, patients can register via email, mobile phone, or use third-party services, like Facebook.

 This is a key feature in telemedicine software development.
 Remember that video and audio should be transmitted in high quality to enable doctors to see the symptoms and determine the diagnosis correctly.
 Moreover, the data transfer speed may vary depending on users’ connection, so your software has to adapt the video quality automatically to provide flawless information delivery.
 For this purpose, you can apply such streaming protocols as RTMP (Real-Time Messaging Protocol) and WebRTC (Web Real-Time Communication).

 Minor issues like a runny nose or cough don’t require a video call.
 Instead, the patients can text a doctor to ask for advice.
 This option will allow physicians to answer in their spare time without distracting from other patients.
 Besides, users can attach photos and files for visual clues.
 Twilio is a great tool for live chat implementation.